Freeport Area of Bataan: 1969–2010: Mariveles Free Trade Zone, and Bataan Export Processing Zone/Bataan Economic Zone

-On June 21, 1969, Congressman Pablo Roman, Sr. authored Republic Act 5490 designating Mariveles, Bataan as the first free trade zone in the Philippines.
+On June 21, 1969, Congressman Pablo Roman Sr. authored Republic Act 5490 designating Mariveles, Bataan as the first free trade zone in the Philippines.
 This created the Free Trade Zone Authority (FTZA), later became Export Processing Zone Authority (EPZA) and Philippine Economic Zone Authority (PEZA).
+It was signed by President Ferdinand Marcos.

 In early 1972, three congressmen — Roman, Roces, and Sarmiento - sponsored the bill to convert the free trade zone authority into government corporation.
 This would grant the power of a corporation combined with the coercive strength of the Philippine Government to move the project ahead, especially regarding the relocation of residents.
 The bill stalled in Congress due to the opposition of many members to the vested interests involved.

 On November 20, 1972, the Bataan Export Processing Zone (BEPZ) became the first official economic zone in the Philippines through Presidential Decree 66.
 The BEPZ was one of the most progressive communities in Luzon during its first decade of operation.
 The area attracted over one hundred multinational locators.

 In 1976, Mattel established a wholly owned subsidiary called Mattel Philippines, Inc. within BEPZ to minimize expenses, notably in manufacturing.
 Barbie dolls, as well as some of the dolls' clothes and accessories, were manufactured at the factory and subsequently distributed to various countries across the world.

-However, in the 90s to 2000s BEPZ (now renamed as Bataan Economic Zone or BEZ after the enactment of Republic Act 7916 in February 1995) stagnated and declined after it was outcompeted by two newly formed freeport zones from the remnants of American bases in nearby Clark and Subic Bay.
+However, in the 1990s to 2000s BEPZ (now renamed as Bataan Economic Zone or BEZ after the enactment of Republic Act 7916 in February 1995) stagnated and declined after it was outcompeted by two newly formed freeport zones from the remnants of American bases in nearby Clark and Subic Bay.
 RA 7916 also led to the change from EPZA to Philippine Economic Zone Authority (PEZA).